 The program is specifically designed for working professionals offered on a part through full-time basis (6 credits is considered full time) at the U.B.
 Campus.
 Under advisement, students can take elective courses online or if they are perusing their 092 applicable coursework at the Stamford or Waterbury campuses.
 All courses and seminars are conveniently scheduled around the job of the working professional.
 The successful completion of the program leads to the Doctor of Education degree (Ed.D.).

 The Doctoral Program takes into consideration the needs of such personnel in terms of both the content of the curriculum, orientation, and program organization.
 Core classes are offered at the University of Bridgeport campus, which is easily accessible from Connecticut, New York, New Jersey, and Massachusetts by car, train, or ferry.
 Elective classes are also offered in Stamford, Waterbury and online.

 The program typically takes four years for the 62 credit requirement or three years for the 42 credit option.
 The 62 credit option typically includes three years of formal study, and a minimum of one year to complete the dissertation.
-Students with Sixth-Year, Education Specialist, or a second Master’s degree can apply for the 42 credit option which reduces time to graduate.
+Students with Sixth-year degree in Education Leadership or Administration can apply for the 42 credit option which reduces time to graduate.
 During the first two years (Fall & Spring), students usually take a research seminar and two leadership courses.
-Classes are arranged so full time students taking on ground classes typically come to campus no more than 2 evening per week.
+Classes are arranged so full-time students taking on ground classes typically come to campus no more than 2 evening per week.
 Students take online classes during the first two summers as part of the residency requirement and some courses can be taken as distance learning during fall and spring terms in the program under advisement.